MysteryPancake/Houdini-Fun/README.md

 ## Be careful with velocity
 Velocity is easy to overlook and hard to get right.
 I've rendered full shots before realising I forgot to put velocity on deforming geo, transfer it to packed geo, or it doesn't line up.

-A good tip from Lewis Taylor is double check velocity coming out of POP sims.
+A great tip from Lewis Taylor is to double check velocities from POP sims.
 It sometimes ignores POP forces and calculates an incorrect result.

 For checking velocities, a tip from Ben Anderson is Time Shift a frame backward, template it and display velocity.
 You should see a line between the past and present position.